ProfJski/ArtColors/README.md

 3. **Portable simple formulas for RYB-to-RGB conversion and subtractive color mixing.**

    There is a lot of literature on subtractive color mixing.
 My approach aims for a compromise between simplicity and accuracy, with much less code than a reflectance-based approach.

+# How To Use It
+**Canvas Color** - Switches between black or white background, which is useful for appraising light or dark colors.

+**Palette Type** - Choose from one of six types of color harmonies (see explanation below).
+Different harmonies have different numbers of basic "theme" colors: Triadic (3), Split Complementary (3), Square Tetradic (4), Rectangular Tetradic (4), Complementary (2), and Analogous colors (4).
+Your basic theme colors appear next to the color wheel, and their locations are marked by small squares, just like the windows in a handheld color wheel.

+**Palette Swatches** - Determined by your selected palette type.
+A range of saturations and tints/shades based on the theme colors, from almost-black to almost-white, and from low saturation to high.

+**Custom Color Mixing** - At the bottom of the screen are two Red-Yellow-Blue mixing areas.
+Color A and Color B are mixed in the color mixing bars according to three kinds of mixing (see explanation below): Additive Quadratic mixing, Additive Linear mixing (the one you are used to), and *Subtractive* (yay!).
+Each color bar starts from 100% of Color A to 100% of Color B, ranging by 10% steps in between.

+**Exporting** - Palettes are saved in .pal files, which are an ASCII readable standard.
+You can import the palettes into GIMP, Paint Shop Pro, Adobe, etc.  *Save swatches* will save all the color swatches.
+This will be 72 times the number of theme colors in your palette. *Save color bars* will save the color mixing bar of your choice.
+These palettes are only 10 colors in size.

+**Screen Shot** - Useful if you want to import the whole screen into a graphics program, and sample whatever hue you want from it that way.

 # Challenges and Design Principles of ArtColors
 A brief summary of the challenges of designing a subtractive Red-Yellow-Blue color space explains the principles I used to design ArtColors.
 It also summarizes many of the things I learned while researching this project, and so I offer it in case it is instructive to others.